MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 ![Install the Dynamics 365 HR Virtual Entity app from the Power Platform admin center](./media/hr-admin-integration-virtual-entities-power-platform-install.jpg)

-### Configure the virtual entity data source
+### Configure the virtual table data source

-The next step is to configure the virtual entity data source in the Power Apps environment.
+The next step is to configure the virtual table data source in the Power Apps environment.

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com).